Update (April 2, 2018): Additional detail added for a more comprehensive look at managing disputes under the new VCR process.

 With this in mind, it also means there could potentially be an increase in fraud-to-sales ratios.
 In addition to monitoring chargebacks, the card associations also monitor reported fraud transactions with the Visa Fraud Monitoring Program (VFMP).
 See our post on VFMP to learn more.
 Visa is sunsetting dispute reason code 75 (Unrecognized), which was a reason code previously not considered fraud.
 With the VCR change, those “unrecognized” disputes will be placed into the fraud category which could impact fraud-to-sales ratios.

 Collaboration will involve the same process as it does today, but is specifically associated with non-fraud related dispute reason codes.
 It requires interaction between merchants, processors, and issuing banks, but does not require compelling evidence to remedy the case.

 The VCR initiative will help streamline the communication flow for collaboration disputes.
 You can find more details about our evidence recommendations for disputes that fall into this category in this post.

 Certain reason codes require specific pieces of evidence to be provided in order to remedy a dispute.
 This is what we mean by “compelling evidence.”
 You can find more details about compelling evidence in this post.

 Simplify reason codes

 In addition to timeframe and workflow changes, Visa is consolidating its chargeback reason codes.
-The current chargeback codes will now be consolidated under VCR into four categories:
+Under the VCR initiative, the current chargeback codes will now be consolidated into four categories: